niemopen/common-model-format/README.md

 General questions about OASIS Open Projects may be directed to OASIS staff at project-admin@lists.oasis-open-projects.org

+## What's new in version 1.0-alpha.2

+* A message schema is provided in *message.xsd*

 ## What's new in version 1.0 alpha 1

 * cmf:DefinitionText replaced with cmf:DocumentationText.